keklarup/WebScraping/README.md

  <p class="whs2"> </p>,
  <p class="whs3"> </p>]
  ```
- If the html object also has a class, you can find by both category and class:
+ If the html object also has a class, you can narrow your results even further:
  ```python
  soup.find_all('p', class_='whs2')
  ```